trudi-group/isds/sites/bitcoin_book/src/pages/layers/blockchain.md

-When you initiate transactions, they are not effective immediately.
+When you initiate transactions, they don't come into effect immediately - they have to be included in a *block* first.
-A transaction becomes effective by being written on the *blockchain*, or more specifically: by being included in a *block*.

-Each block contains a bunch of transactions that people and machines initiated across the network.
-Each block also points to the last block before it, forming a chain... ***the blockchain***.
+In addition to transactions from all around the network, each block also contains the [hash](blockchain/hashes) of the last block before it, forming a chain... ***the blockchain***.

-The links of the blockchain are very strong - [cryptographically strong](blockchain).